 However, MegaDetector can sometimes mistake odd-looking branches, other camera traps, and other anomalies that it has not encountered before, as animals.
 These mistakes tend to be static and occur in the same location across a camera’s images and can thus be easily detected and removed.
 This further reduces the number of empty images that need to be examined.

-Importantly, the MegaDetector model has been trained on camera trap data from a very wide variety of ecosystems, and thus performs well on all animal species, in all environments.
-As such, we are able to handle datasets from any environment, and still drastically reduce the time taken to annotate it by reliably removing the empty images, even if its not from Southern Africa.
+Importantly, the MegaDetector model has been trained on international camera trap data from a very wide variety of ecosystems, and thus performs well on all animal species, in all environments.
+As such, data from biomes where we do not have a species classifier can still take advantage of this first processing step to drastically reduce the number of images that need to be manually annotated through the platform.

-Classifying the species contained in each detection forms the second part of the process, and is simultaneously the greatest challenge and the largest force multiplier in the system.
 Ideally, one would like an AI model capable of accurately identifying every single animal species on the planet, 100% of the time.
 However, such a classifier is just not realistic at this point in time, and more real-world models of such magnitude simply do not generate sufficient accuracy for stringent applications such as academic studies.
-Instead, we have chosen to focus – for the time being – on only classifying Southern African species thanks to our partnership with WildCRU.
-As such, we have been able to achieve outstanding results for 55 regional species by training on a dataset of over 1 million images – the confusion matrix for which appears under the AI performance section below.
+Instead, we focus on creating regional classifiers, training them on our user’s data as soon as enough is available, thus slowly expanding our reach little by little.

-But don’t let this Southern-African specialisation deter you!
-The species-classification step is entirely optional, and you will still be able to use our highly parallelised and optimised manual tagging interface to rapidly annotate your empty-image-free datasets.
-Then, once you have sufficient annotated data, we can train a model for your ecosystem, allowing you to have all the benefits of automatically-tagged datasets going forward.
+Don’t let the lack of a species classifier for your particular region deter you.
+The automatic species-classification step is entirely optional, and you will still be able to use our highly parallelised and optimised manual tagging interface to rapidly annotate your empty-image-free datasets.
+Then, once you have sufficient annotated data, we can train a model for your ecosystem, allowing you to have all the benefits of automatically-annotated datasets going forward.